Click Here to check out some scenes from the 2017 Gathering

 What to Expect

-The Thunderbird Ranch is situated in the heart of Southwest Colorado’s High Desert Glory, peopled with Pine and Juniper, Sagebrush, Rabbitbrush, & Scrub-Oak, watched over by Ravens and Raptors, traversed by Deer, Elk, Lynx, Coyote, and the complete cast of Desert characters, with sweeping views of the dramatic peaks of the San Juan range.
+The Gathering is situated in the heart of Southwest Colorado’s High Desert Glory, peopled with Pine and Juniper, Sagebrush, Rabbitbrush, & Scrub-Oak, watched over by Ravens and Raptors, traversed by Deer, Elk, Lynx, Coyote, and the complete cast of Desert characters, with sweeping views of the dramatic peaks of the San Juan range.
 There is an abundance of great spots where attendees can pitch a camp for the week; there is a central fire pit (no personal fires, please), and teaching areas throughout the site; there will be a sheltered communal cooking area available, complete with stoves, fuel, and tables.

 Workshops, classes, and plenty more, will run roughly 9am-6pm Monday through Friday (there will be some early morning and evening activities as well).
 Instructors will announce what they are offering, when, and where, and students will be able to choose from the diverse offerings and create their own experience.